The final will take place at Tonbridge School on Sunday, March 7th at 2.00pm

-The deadline for entries will be Saturday TBC
+The deadline for entries will be Saturday, February 20th

 Entrants are encouraged to explore the vast wealth of material from five hundred years of song writing, prose and poetry, of writers and composers world-wide who employ the English language.
+All songs must use the original English.
+English translations of original foreign words are not acceptable.
 Ideas can be found in the AESS Century of English Song – Volumes 1-10, details of which can be found at www.aofess.org

 The purpose of the AESS Courtney Kenny Award, in accordance with the general aims of the AESS, is “to encourage the communication of English words, in singing and in speech, with clarity, understanding and imagination”.